 - ½ cup unsalted butter softened (113g)

-Add milk and stir to combine.
+- Stir in milk and vanilla extract.
 Scrape down the sides and bottom of the bowl to ensure ingredients are evenly combined.

 Cream Cheese Frosting**

-Gradually add powdered sugar to mixture until well-combined.
+- Gradually add powdered sugar to mixture until well-combined, smooth, and light.

-Once cakes have cooled, ice/assemble cakes by generously icing between layers, applying an even layer on the top of the cake, and then applying a scant, semi-naked layer around the outside of the cake.
+- Once cakes have cooled, ice/assemble cakes by first leveling the cakes (I linked th the leveler I used in the "equipment" section above), generously icing between layers, applying an even layer on the top of the cake, and then applying a scant, semi-naked layer around the outside of the cake.